MSU-Libraries/sandhill/docs/INSTANCE_SETUP.md

 core Sandhill feature sets.
 Out of the box, sandhill provides a range of data processors and Jinja2 template filters; but one has a simple "It Works!" template.
 It is up to you to develop everything in between to make your application have the feature set you desire!
 Think of it as Sandhill providing the core framework and your instance is your implementation of an application using that framework.

 Basic structure of the instance directory
 ------------------------------------------
 All of the files in the below directories are dynamically loaded without additional configuration needed.
 None of these directories require files to be present for the site to load, but are used to add functionality to it.

 instance/
+├── sandhill.cfg
-├── bootstrap
+├── bootstrap/
-├── commands
+├── commands/
-├── config
+├── config/
-│   └── routes
+│   └── routes/
-├── filters
+├── filters/
-├── static
+├── static/
-└── templates
+└── templates/

+### `sandhill.cfg`
+Configuration parameters can be passed either in a config file or via environment variables on the host machine.
+Environment variables either at the host level (in `/etc/environment`) or at the application level (in a `.env` in the same directory as where the `instance/` directory is).

+To see what default values will be used if none are passed, see the [sandhill.default_settings.cfg](sandhill.default_settings.cfg) file in the `sandhill/` directory.

-### `bootstrap`
+### `bootstrap/`
 Each file within this directory should contain code to be run at start-up.

 For example:
 `instance/bootstrap/hi.py`:
 ```
 print("Bootstrap test")
 ```
 Which would add "Bootstrap test" to the start-up logs.
 A real world example would be if you need to compile SCSS.

-### `commands`
+### `commands/`
-This directory is used to include additional [click commands](https://flask.palletsprojects.com/en/1.1.x/cli/#custom-commands) to your application.
+This directory is used to include additional [Click commands](https://flask.palletsprojects.com/en/1.1.x/cli/#custom-commands) to your application.

 For example:
 `instance/commands/hi.py`:
 ```
 import click